 Bison have always thrived in Yellowstone National Park.
 Yellowstone is the only place where bison have continuously lived since prehistoric times.
 Head to the Park from Big Sky and you'll likely see these majestic creatures in West Yellowstone (they sometimes sleep in the road) or inside Yellowstone's boundaries.

 Bison Herd In Yellowstone | Photo: Yellowstone Vacations

 Bison | Photo: MOTBD Donnie Sexton

 Our national mammal may look cute and cuddly, but it is a wild animal.
-Always give them space.
+Always give them the proper space.
 Bison can charge and gore people.
 Don't pet them or try to ride them.
 And please don't take selfies with bison either.